OguzErdi/celestial_objects/README.md

-# celestial_objects
+# Celestial Objects

-A new Flutter project.
+A new Flutter project that list Celestial Objects. İnitially, has Planets.
+Then it will go with addition of Galaxys, Nebulas etc.

 ## Getting Started